onecontext/onecontext-nextjs-webapp/README.md

 3. A state manager
 4. A chatbot

-Let's do through these components, and how you can use them:
+Let's go through these components, and how you can use them:

 ### The Completion Method